kennytanggg/THRUX/source/quickstartguide/index-quick_start_guide.rst

 ******************************************************************************************************************************************************************************************************************************************************************

 The left side toolbar is also known as the Workspace Toolbar.
 Workspaces can be hosted on different windows by dragging them outside of THRUX's main window.
 Bring these windows back into THRUX by clicking Dock in the top right.

 #####################
 Electrical Workspaces
 #####################
-The top 3 workspaces, One-Line, Riser, and Schedules, are the main electrical workspaces to build your distribution system.
+The top 3 workspaces, :doc:`buildingelectricalmodel/one-line/index-one-line`, :doc:`buildingelectricalmodel/riser/index-riser`, and :doc:`buildingelectricalmodel/schedules/index-schedules`, are the main electrical workspaces to build your distribution system.

 ########################
 Architectural Workspaces